PearlisSad/Group-Zero-Code-Institute/README.md

 ## Password Requirements
 * The business requirements include the checking of all passwords to ensure that they meet the condition of 8 characters or including numbers.

-## Hypothesis and how to validate?
+## Hypothesis and how to validate

-* Passwords that are 8 characters or longer and contain numbers are stronger and more secure.
+* Hypothesis: Most user-created passwords fail to meet minimal length and numeric requirements.
+* Validation: Run the program and compare how many passwords pass or fail the checks.

 Validation:
 Run the Python script to test each password.